 You don’t need a visa if you are doing one of the following things:

-Airport transit: You are in transit via an airport in the Caribbean parts of the Kingdom of the Netherlands, and have a departure ticket.
-If you are transiting through Curaçao, then you need to do so within 48 hours.
-But you must note that citizens of Haiti are required to produce their Curaçao visa while transiting through the country’s airport.
+Airport transit: You are in transit via an airport in the Caribbean parts of the Kingdom of the Netherlands and have a departure ticket.
+If you are transiting through Curaçao, you must do so within 48 hours.
+However, you must note that Haiti’s citizens must produce their Curaçao visa while transiting through the country’s airport.

-Cruise ship – If you are in a cruise ship and are not staying at the port more than 48 hours, then you don’t require a visa.
+Cruise ship – If you are on a cruise ship and are not staying at the port for more than 48 hours, you don’t require a visa.

 Special travel document